 cloud and light and shimmering flawless

-is my Eve, my lover of light.
+or wife, is my Eve, my lover of light.

-My perfect soul is everything I see
+My perfect soul reveals all I see,

 God’s ways are different from mine.